kkgitProMax/bAndroIDE/README.md

 * Fork this repo.

-* Run it on 'main' branch.
+* Run action 'Upload Release'.(only on 'main' branch)

-* If you want, you can edit app version from
+* If you want, you can edit app version code from
-<a href="./composite-builds/build-logic/common/src/main/java/com/itsaky/androidide/build/config/ProjectConfig.kt"> here </a>
+<a href="./composite-builds/build-logic/common/src/main/java/com/itsaky/androidide/build/config/ProjectConfig.kt"> here </a> at line 118

+* (BTW, app version name depends on the latest tag, not include 'pre-release' tag)

 * Or, to build all architectures from
-<a href="./composite-builds/build-logic/plugins/src/main/java/com/itsaky/androidide/plugins/conf/AndroidModuleConf.kt"> here </a>
+<a href="./composite-builds/build-logic/plugins/src/main/java/com/itsaky/androidide/plugins/conf/AndroidModuleConf.kt"> here </a> at line 48

 <br> </br>